ccevik48/MajorityElement-in-C-Sharp/README.md

 In this program, a function for the Majority Element problem is implemented, an interview question by Google.

+Problem:
+"Given an array of size n, find the majority element.
+The majority element is the element that appears more than floor(n/2) times.
+You may assume that the array is non-empty and the majority element always exist in the array."

 When initially solving for the function, assumptions made were for the most part in-line with the original question's assumptions:
 1) The array is always non-empty,
 2) the majority element always exists in the array,